Doru Popescu: Club career

 Popescu was born on 29 March 1949 in Baia de Aramă, Romania and began playing junior-level football at Dinamo București.
 He made his Divizia A debut on 16 August 1969 under coach Nicolae Dumitru in Dinamo's 5–2 home victory against Jiul Petroșani.
 Popescu won two league titles with The Red Dogs.
 At the first, coaches Dumitru and Traian Ionescu gave him 22 appearances in which he scored seven goals, while in the second he played 24 matches with four goals netted under coach Ion Nunweiller.
 He reached two Cupa României finals with Dinamo.
 However, both of them were lost, Popescu playing only in the 1971 final where he was a starter, being replaced in the 55th minute with Ion Haidu as they lost 3–2 to Steaua București.
 Popescu also represented Dinamo in European competitions.
 First he played three games in the 1970–71 Inter-Cities Fairs Cup, managing to score a double in a 5–0 victory against PAOK which helped them advance to the next round where they were eliminated by Liverpool.
 Subsequently, he played four games in the 1971–72 European Cup.
 He made the match of his career in the second leg of the first round against Spartak Trnava when he came as a substitute and replaced Viorel Sălceanu in 58th minute, managing to score a double, the result being a 2–2 on aggregate which gave Dinamo the qualification to the next round on the away goals rule.
 After that game Romanian newspaper Sportul wrote:"A tall and broad Oltenia man from Severin, nicknamed Dulapul (The Cabinet), rather a reserve at Dinamo, entered at Trnava in the second half and made the match of his life".
 In the following round they were eliminated by Feyenoord.

 In 1973, Popescu joined CSM Reșița for one season, after which he spent two years at Argeș Pitești.
 Then he played one more season at Rapid București where he made his last Divizia A appearance on 12 June 1977 in a 0–0 draw against FCM Reșița.
-Popescu accumulated a total of 172 matches with 32 goals in the competition, also totaling 22 games with nine goals in the Cupa României.
+Popescu accumulated a total of 172 matches with 32 goals in the competition and 22 games with nine goals in the Cupa României.